Netflix/vmaf/README.md

 ##Advanced Usage

-VMAF follows a machine-learning based approach to first extract a number of quality-relevant features from both a distorted video and its reference full-quality video, followed by fusing them into a final quality score using a non-linear regressor (e.g. a SVM regressor), hence the name 'Video Multi-method Assessment Fusion'.
+VMAF follows a machine-learning based approach to first extract a number of quality-relevant features from a distorted video and its reference full-quality video, followed by fusing them into a final quality score using a non-linear regressor (e.g. a SVM regressor), hence the name 'Video Multi-method Assessment Fusion'.

 In addition to the basic executors, the VMAF package also provides a framework to allow any user to train his/her own perceptual quality assessment model.
 For example, directory *resource/model* contains a number of pre-trained models, which can be loaded by the aforementioned VMAF executors: